learn-co-curriculum/dsc-flask-intro/README.md

 ![hello world page](https://curriculum-content.s3.amazonaws.com/data-science/images/flask_hello_world.png)

 Now, go ahead and shut down the Flask server by typing control-C in the terminal.

+(If you accidentally closed the terminal window, there are troubleshooting steps at the bottom of this page under "What If I Accidentally Closed the Terminal Window?")

 ## Flask Source Code